august25dev/budget-buddy/README.md

 ## 2. User Manual

 **Setting up a category**
-- To set the *name of a category*:
-1. Tap the "budget / left" cell/ the right cell in the row of the category.
-2. Tap the settings icon on the top right corner.
-3. Tap the "enter name" box and enter your new category name.
-4. Press the "update name" button.

 - To set the *budget for a category*:
 1. Tap the "budget / left" cell/ the right cell in the row of the category.
 2. Tap the settings icon on the top right corner.
 3. Tap the "enter budget" box and enter your new budget for the category.
 4. Press the "update budget" button.

+- To set the *name of a category*:
+1. Tap the "left / budget" cell/ the right cell in the row of the category.
+2. Tap the settings icon on the top right corner.
+3. Tap the "enter name" box and enter your new category name.
+4. Press the "update name" button.

 **Entering an expense**
 1. Tap the "category" cell/ the left cell in the row of the category.